Samuelsen1/Tech-Writing-Samples/README.md

 DITA XML-based task for installing and creating an account on Welth.

 #### 📘 [Reference – FAQs](Reference.dita)
-DITA XML-based reference — frequently asked questions (FAQs) about using Welth.
+DITA XML-based reference — Frequently Asked Questions (FAQs) about using Welth.

 ---